skoky/DynamixelJava/README.md

 Java library to control Robotis Dynamixel servos.
 Currently compatible with

-* XL-320 servo using OpenCM control board (A arduino sketch provided in srs/main/sketch dir)
+* XL-320 servo using OpenCM control board (with arduino sketch provided in srs/main/sketch dir)
 * AX12A servos connected with USB2Dynamixel controller

-The library consists Java code and Arduino like code for OpenCM board.

 Example usage (for RESTFull API see RestServer/README.md):